 Winner of the 2005 Winifred S. Gettemy Scholarship in Communication Studies.

 Five-time recipient of University Honors; two-time recipient of James B. Angell Scholar Award.

 Recipient of the Scholars Recognition Award, a full, four-year undergraduate scholarship.

 I worked for several years in marketing, project management, and sales for both boutique-sized graphic design and web development firms as well as large corporations.
 You can learn more here.

 I’d love to connect with you!
-Email me at email@example.com.
-My office is located at 4337 North Quad,105 S State Street Ann Arbor, MI 48109.
+Email me at moserc (at) umich.edu.
+My office is located in North Quad at 105 S State Street Ann Arbor, MI 48109.
 You can also view my CV.